-Diatomaceous earth is also safe (which most chemical insecticides can’t offer)—it doesn’t affect pets or humans.
+Food grade diatomaceous earth is also safe (which most chemical insecticides can’t offer)—it doesn’t affect pets or humans.

 - Chiggers don’t just like dense vegetation—they also like tall vegetation.

-- Yard Treatments: If the chigger problem gets out of hand, you can always turn to professional pest control services to treat your yard with insecticides.
+- Yard Treatments: Keep a check on the build up of leaf litter in your yard and also on areas of overgrown vegetation.
+If the chigger problem gets out of hand, you can always turn to professional pest control services to treat your yard with insecticides.